-You’ve just painted your bedroom, and the walls look amazing.
-Now, you are asking yourself if it is safe to sleep in a freshly painted room tonight.
-This question runs through the mind of every homeowner after a paint job.
-The fumes from paint can affect your health, and it all comes down to how long you breathe in the fumes.
+You just painted your bedroom, and the walls look great.
+You might be wondering if it is safe to sleep in a freshly painted room tonight.
+After a paint job, every homeowner thinks about this question.
+The fumes from paint can be bad for your health, but it all depends on how long you breathe them in.

 What Are Paint Fumes and Why Are They Bad for You?